-The penalty for lateness is 5% per calendar day.
+The penalty for lateness is 5% of the total per calendar day.

-Students who seek to be granted more time to complete their term work beyond the due date without penalty, owing to circumstances beyond their control (e.g., illness, or an accident), must do so by submitting a request directly to the Instructor for the period up to and including the last day of the final assessment period.
+Students who seek to be granted more time to complete their term work beyond the due date without penalty, owing to circumstances beyond their control (e.g., illness, or an accident), must do so by submitting a request directly to the instructor for the period up to and including the last day of the final assessment period.
+All requests for extensions must include supporting documentation, which can include an ACORN absence declaration, a VOI form, or an email from a U of T student support office (e.g. College registrar, Accessibility Services, etc).